tarsisexistence/routeshub/README.md

 ```

 ### forwardParams
-A function that inserts parameters into route's state.
-Outputs a ready-made dynamic state.
-It allows to forward as many objects parameters as you like.
-It means that you can pass more than one object with parameters.
+A function that inserts parameters into route's state and outputs a ready-made dynamic state.
+It allows you to forward as many object parameters as you like which means that you can pass more than one object with parameters.

 ```typescript
 ...